Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Chanza Peak in View Near TopChanza Peak in View Near Top

 And suddenly, before you is the mojón (cairn) you have been waiting for!
-The Alto Forcadas de San Antón.
+The Alto de las Forcadas de San Antón.

-Elle at Alto de Forcadas de San AntónElle at the Alto Forcadas de San Antón
+Elle at the Alto de las Forcadas de San AntónElle at the Alto de las Forcadas de San Antón

 We spent some time on the summit, having a picnic and enjoying the view after the long day's effort.

 Here is a photo of the descent to the Valle de la Tercia on the other side.
-You still have about 6.5 kilometers to Poladura de la Tercia from here, more than an hour's walk.
+You still have about 6.5 kilometers to Poladura de la Tercia from here, about a 1.5 hour's walk.

 The Descent on the Other Side Towards the Tercia ValleyThe Descent on the Other Side Towards the Tercia Valley